 All these areas should promote active spontainious learning, which in turn encourage creativity and imagination

 The deffintion of creative is that it is somthing that `comes from within´ so not something that you are asked to do by someone else.
-For example the teacher asks the children to paint using Autumn colors is not creative it is an informative adult directed activity, (which is fine).
-The child aproaches the painting easel and spontainiouly creats Autumn colours is being creative.
-This creativity should be availble in every area of the center; junk modeling, writing and drawing, maths science, role play, ICT, music and drama etc. It is only through the childs spontaineouse learing that we can truly assess the child.
+For example the teacher asks the children to paint using Autumn colors is not creative it is an informative adult directed activity, which is fine and a good adult led activity.
+When a child aproaches the painting easel and spontainiouly creats Autumn colours they are being creative.
+This creativity should be availble in every area of the center; junk modeling, writing and drawing, maths science, role play, ICT, music and drama etc. It is only through this creative spontaineouse learing that we can truly assess the child.

 This creativity under pins the whole of the ICEC curriculum and goes hand in hand with our teaching methods and philosophy.

-The more serious forms of multiculturalism go deeper in which we have books from all cultures and steriotyps, and equality issues (childrens books).
+The more serious forms of multiculturalism and diversity go deeper, we have books from all cultures and steriotypes, equality issues (childrens books), blendid families.
 Posters and pictures displaying people from all over the world working together.
 Teachers working in a respectful manner towards colleagues, parents, (being good role models).
-Projects and topics based around equality, in this way the Center becomes a place where multculturalism and equality run deep and are part of the overall ethos.
+Projects and topics based around equality.
+Aprooching diversity in this way the insures that the ICEC Center becomes a place where multculturalism and equality run deep and are part of the overall ethos.

 These methods are used with all age groups but geared to their specific developmental needs